kasparsj/scopus-api-php/README.md

-# Scopus API PHP
+# Scopus API for PHP (Unofficial)
-Very unofficial Scopus Search API for PHP
+Scopus API for PHP

 ## Usage: